research-software-directory/rsd-wordpress/README.md

-# WordPress Plugin
+# RSD WordPress Plugin
-Integrate the RSD into WordPress
+Integrate the RSD into WordPress.

 ## Use the plugin inside a page or post inside WordPress